mendix/docs/content/en/docs/appstore/app-services/3d-viewer/_index.md

 ##### 4.6.2.7 Preference {#preference}

-This widget enables setting and saving your personal preferences, only options for PMI filter are supported currently.
+This widget enables setting and saving your personal preferences.

+{{% alert color="info" %}}Only options for PMI filter are supported currently.{{% /alert %}}

 Place this widget inside of a [Container3D](#container3d) widget.
 A [Viewer](#viewer) widget should be present in the same Container3D widget so that you can use the options provided in the widget to filter PMI of the model.

-With this widget, you can check different PMI entity types, model view and design group, those selected will not be loaded.
+With this widget, you can select different PMI entity types, model view, and design group.
+Those selected will not be loaded.
 For details on how this widget behaves in an app, see the [Set preferences](#set-preferences) section below.

 #### 4.6.3 Toolbar Widgets